-In addition, participants must be assessed by a social worker with the county department of health to have a medical need for personal care assistance.
+In addition, participants must be assessed by a social worker with the county department of health to determine a medical need for personal care assistance.

 Due to the variety of providers and choices, getting started with PCA Choice is somewhat complicated.
 The easiest way to do so is by contacting your county health office to schedule a care needs assessment.
 A complete list of county contacts, office locations, and telephone numbers is available here.